Chinese Thanksgiving and Native American History Month Books

 聽見鳥兒在唱歌 Birdsong Julie Flett book about indigenous Americans

-Since Thanksgiving is a time for connecting with loved ones, this is a wonderful book to read in Chinese and English.
+Since Thanksgiving is a time for connecting with loved ones, this is a beautiful book to read in Chinese and English.

 Gorgeous illustrations pair the moving words by Cree-Métis author and illustrator Julie Flett.
 The back of the book includes a glossary and pronunciation guide for the occasional Cree words featured in the story.